kriskowal/gtor/README.md

 Return stops the trampoline and returns the value, all the way out to the promise returned by the async function.
-If you yield a promise that eventually throws an error, the async function resumes the gnerator with that error, giving it a chance to recover.
+If you yield a promise that eventually throws an error, the async function resumes the generator with that error, giving it a chance to recover.

 [Async]: http://wiki.ecmascript.org/doku.php?id=strawman:async_functions#reference_implementation